 The students shall acquire skills in planning, implementing, evaluating education plans for learners with disabilities in an inclusive setting.

-The students should be able to understand the principles of inclusive education and implement innovation in practice.
+After having completed the course, the students should be able to understand the principles of inclusive education and implement innovation in practice.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is also open for international exchange students at Master's level with a relevant Bachelor's degree or equivalent.

 Number of places for programme students: approximately 20